JeffreyBenjaminBrown/hode/README.md

 You'll need `Stack` (the Haskell toolkit) installed.
 You'll also need `xsel`, and proabbly a few things I can't remember (`libxrandr-dev`, `lbxss-dev` and `libx11-dev`, maybe?).

 Clone the repo and then run `stack ghci` from somewhere inside it.
-Then run "ui $ mkRslt mempty" to start the UI.
+Then run "ui" to start the UI.